Open NowMixed2026-2027

 - Applicant must be an ECEC service currently approved for and receiving the Child Care Subsidy under Family Assistance Law.

-- Eligible service types include long day care, family day care, in-home care, centre-based day care and outside school hours care services.
+- Eligible service types include long day care, family day care, in-home care, centre-based day care and outside school hours care.

-- Employee must be an Australian citizen, permanent resident, or hold a valid work visa (including student visa) allowing employment in the ECEC sector.
+- Employee must be an Australian citizen, permanent resident, or hold a valid work visa including a student visa allowing employment in the ECEC sector.

-- Employee must be a contact worker or an eligible non-contact worker such as a director or educational leader providing direct support, education and care, or supervision for children.
+- Employee must be a contact worker or a non-contact worker such as a director or educational leader providing direct support, education and care, or supervision.

-- Employee must be full-time, part-time, or casual and have worked more than 40 hours overall in the preceding three months with the service.
+- Employee must be full-time, part-time or casual and have worked more than 40 hours in total in the preceding three months with the service.

-- Provider must not be a stand-alone kindergarten service not approved for and receiving CCS.
+- Ineligible applicants include stand-alone kindergarten or pre-school services not approved for and receiving CCS.

-- Provider and project partners must not be included on the National Redress Scheme website.
+- Ineligible applicants include organisations listed on the National Redress Scheme website.

-- Provider must not have outstanding invoices for previous Paid Practicum or Professional Development grant funding.
+- Ineligible applicants include entities with outstanding invoices for previous Paid Practicum or Professional Development grant funding.

-- Provider must not already be receiving the maximum amount of funding, being 8 weeks, for the same ECEC employee for the same period from the Commonwealth or a state or territory government.
+- Ineligible applicants include entities already receiving the maximum 8 weeks of funding for the same employee for the same period from Commonwealth or state or territory government sources.

 4